 New Pathways Counselling and Support offers in-person, video and phone appointments.

-For the safety of all, if you are attending an in-person appointment, you are required to follow the guidelines for physical distancing of 1.5m, wear a mask and sign in using the QR code.
+For the safety of all, if you are attending an in-person appointment, you are required to follow the guidelines for physical distancing of 1.5m, wear a mask whilst in the waiting area and sign in using the QR code.

 New Pathways Counselling and Support offers counselling and psychotherapy to help clients better understand their concerns and needs.